millerk22/emc2-labs/EMC2-Labs-Fall/lab03.rst

         This function takes a number "message" and returns the corresponding letters in the alphabet, i.e., A = 01, B = 02, C = 03, D = 04, ...
 Z = 26
-        It returns an empty string ("") if the integer does not corespond to a letter.
+        It returns an empty string ("") if the integer does not correspond to a letter.

         Parameters:
         message : int